A Career in the Foreign Service

 - At least 20 years old to apply and not older than 36 years old (preference eligible veterans are excepted).

 - Fit for physical exertion and pass a pre-employment physical readiness test.

 - Able to obtain/maintain a Top Secret Security Clearance and TS/SCI access.

-- Be able to obtain an appropriate Foreign Service Medical Clearance and pass supplemental medical requirements.
+- Be able to meet the minimum medical qualification standard and pass supplemental medical requirements.

 - Be able to obtain a favorable Suitability Review Panel determination.

 - Must be willing to use and carry firearms throughout your career.